Jesus "Jose" Escamilla

-Jose Escamilla (March 25, 1951 – December 12, 2018) was born “Jose” Jesus Garza Escamilla.
-He was an American singer-songwriter and filmmaker.
-He is best known as the founder and owner of TBLN Film Company.
+Jose Escamilla born “Jose” Jesus Garza Escamilla (March 25, 1951 – December 12, 2018) was an American filmmaker and UFOlogist.

 Early life

 Escamilla was born in Roswell, New Mexico on March 25, 1951, to France Garza Solsberry and Jose Escamilla Sr. He has two sisters, Becky and Rose, and one brother Manuel.
-Jose grew up on a ranch south of Roswell and attended school there until he graduated from Roswell High School.

-April 26, 1967 - Daave Anna Jenkins and Jose Escamilla (age 16) were named winners in the Crater Teen Club petition contest.
-They worked to get the most signatures to win a trip to New Your City to represent Roswell at The Ed Sullivan Show.
-The reason for the trip was to present to the group Paul Revere and the Raiders the petition to reschedule the canceled performance the "Raiders" was supposed to perform for the Roswell Teen Club.
+Escamilla grew up on a ranch south of Roswell and attended Roswell High School.
+In April of 1967, 16 year-old Escamilla entered a contest held by the Crater Teen Club and won a trip to The Ed Sullivan Show in New York City to petition Paul Revere and the Raiders to reschedule their canceled performance at the Roswell Teen Club.